 String Trunk Show

-These quilt photos are also on other blog pages, but I’m sharing them again here for guild members who may want to use them for inspiration.
-They are numbered in the same order as they were shown.
+These quilt photos are also on other blog pages, but I’m sharing them again here for guild members that I had asked to refrain from slowing things down by taking photos during the trunk show.

 The first three quilts I shared were scrap quilts.
 The ones that follow have elements of strings pieced to a foundation.